 Valuable Soil Credit: Norweco Singulair is the only ATU (Aerobic Treatment Unit) that has earned the valuable 2-ft.
 Soil Credit.
 Typically, this credit shortens the system’s required distance from the water table by half.
 In comparison, traditional septic tank installation using pipe & stone or concrete chambers requires a distance of four feet from the water table – which adds expense and time of more material, and sometimes a pump because a higher field cannot be gravity-fed.

-Self-contained and Value-engineered Performance: The minimal key components work together to ensure efficient flow equalization, and minimize leachfield footprint.
+Self-contained Value-engineered Performance: The minimal key components work together to ensure efficient flow equalization, and minimize leachfield footprint.
 The system’s one mechanical component is an aerator that runs only 12 hours per day, every 30 minutes.
 The aerator and bio-kinetic filter provide consistent flow equalization, to ensure full treatment of all wastewater that leaves the tank.

 Everything Serviced At Grade: At-grade servicing keeps system maintenance costs down for a homeowner, since it eliminates the need for permitted, confined-space entry into the tank, and does not require specialized servicing equipment.
 Also, since all components are installed outside, a service technician typically does not need access to the house.